simp-lee/logger/README.md

 defer log.Close()
 ```

-When multiple destinations are configured, log messages are written to all enabled destinations in parallel to maximize throughput.
+When multiple destinations are configured, log messages are written to all enabled destinations sequentially to ensure reliable order and optimal performance.
 Each handler independently evaluates whether to process the log record based on its level configuration.
+This sequential approach eliminates goroutine overhead and guarantees consistent log ordering across all destinations.

 ## Standard Library Integration